septsea/septsea/README.md

 In British English slang, a *git* is a foolish or worthless person.
 I redefined it to be a person who uses `Git`.
 Maybe a more common way is to say *a `Git` user*.

-I wrote a book on polynomials (my `strange-book-zero` repository), but that is not very good.
+~~I wrote a book on polynomials (my `strange-book-zero` repository), but that is not very good.~~ *(The quality of source code of the book is so poor that the book cannot be complied properly without a considerable amount of time and effort.)*

+I wrote another math book (my `calculus-with-almost-no-variables` repository).
+It plays calculus with almost no variables.

 ~~I used to have a Zhihu account.~~